lthms/soap.coffee-lthms/site/posts/StackedGit.md

 under control.

-I only have one branch, and I use the same workflow to deal with feedbacks, even if they are coming from more than one one merge request.
+I only have one branch, and I use the same workflow to deal with feedback, even if they are coming from more than one merge request.
 To remember the structure of everything, I just prefix the name of my patches with a merge request nickname.